 Peruvians love to walk around Plaza de Armas.
 Many of them even set off fireworks from early evening to morning.
 There are also a lot of beach-inspired parties in the city.

-The first cool tradition we would like to share with you is the 12 grapes tradition.
+The first cool tradition I would like to share with you is the 12 grapes tradition.
 When the clock strikes twelve (a.m.), you have to eat 12 grapes and make a wish for each of them.
 It is believed that this is a magical time and wishes are sure to come true.

 Another interesting tradition is to take a floral bath (baño de florecimiento).
 Peruvians believe that the presence of each flower symbolizes something positive: the flower mix will bring not only the pleasure of the process, but also love, prosperity and happiness in life.